 Effective Date, Term, and Existing Agreements

-3.1 This Contract will be effective on October 1, 2021, at 12:00 a.m.
-Central Time and will continue thereafter for six years, expiring on September 30, 2027 at 11:59 p.m.
+3.1 This Amended Contract will be effective upon signature of both parties expiring on September 30, 2027 at 11:59 p.m.
 Central Time.

 (a) This Contract is not renewable.

-(b) If Person does not elect to sign this Contract by September 23, 2021, the FY 2021 contract terminates by expiration and Paragraph 3.2 of the FY 2021 Contract is triggered.
-Person is required to withdraw all of Person’s Helium at the required rate of withdrawal (see 1.18 of FY 2021 Storage Contract), as assigned by the Authorized Officer or Person must transfer Person’s Primary Private Helium to another storage Contract holder with a FY 2022-FY 2027 Storage Contract.
+(b) If Person does not elect to sign this Amended Contract, the previously executed FY 2022-2027 contract remains in place.

-3.2 When the FY 2022-2027 Contract terminates by expiration on September 30, 2027, Person retains title to Person’s Primary Private Helium.
-If Person has Primary Private Helium stored in the Helium System and does not enter a new Contract with Purchaser, Person may transfer Person’s helium to another party who has entered a new Contract with the Purchaser.
-Upon termination of the FY 2022-2027 Contract by expiration, if Person does not enter a new contract with Purchaser, Person must continue to pay the Purchaser fees related to Person’s Primary Private Helium remaining in the Helium System in accordance with Article IV until all of Person’s Primary Private Helium is withdrawn.
+3.2 When the Amended FY 2022-2027 Contract terminates by expiration on September 30, 2027, Person retains title to Person’s Primary Private Helium.
+If Person has Primary Private Helium stored in the Helium System and does not enter a new Contract with Real Property Purchaser, Person may transfer Person’s helium to another party who has entered a new Contract with the Real Property Purchaser.
+Upon termination of the FY 2022-2027 Contract by expiration, if Person does not enter a new contract with Real Property Purchaser, Person must continue to pay the Real Property Purchaser fees related to Person’s Primary Private Helium remaining in the Helium System in accordance with Article IV until all of Person’s Primary Private Helium is withdrawn.
 Monthly fees will be waived for any month where Person has claimed Force Majeure.

-3.3 This Contract supersedes and replaces all Existing Agreements between the United States and Person for storage, delivery, or transportation services on the Federal Helium System.
+3.3 This Amended Contract supersedes and replaces all Existing Agreements between the United States and Person for storage, delivery, or transportation services on the Federal Helium System including the FY 2022-2027 contract.
 All Existing Agreements are terminated as of the effective date of this Contract, and all Primary Private Helium stored under Existing Agreements is subject to the terms and conditions of this Contract.
 Person will pay amounts due to the United States for accrued Primary Private Helium storage charges under any Existing Agreements within 30 days of the effective date of this Contract or in accordance with the payment schedule agreed upon between the United States and the Person.

 ARTICLE IV